TEAK GARDEN FURNITURE CARE

 NO NEED TO WORRY

-First of all, there is not much chance of you seriously damaging your teak furniture by applying teak oil or sealers on the surfaces.
-We try to describe below general means and methods to apply teak oil or sealers if desired, even though it is certainly not required.
+First of all, there is not much chance of you seriously damaging your teak furniture by applying teak sealers or teak oil on the surfaces.
+We try to describe below general means and methods on how to apply them, even though it is certainly not required.
 We strongly do not recommend applying stains or varnish for outdoor use unless applied by a very experienced professional varnish applicator.
 These varnish experts are commonly referred to as the “bright work” guys.
 It is hard for varnish to adhere to teakwood because of the natural oils that exists, hence the need for an expert bright worker.

-If your furniture is to be used indoors and away from a lot of natural sunlight, over a period of time perhaps six months to a year the wood will gradually become a darker shade of golden brown.
-Plus, if you buff the wood aggressively with cloth the natural oils will migrate to the surface and provide a beautiful satin look.
+If your furniture is to be used inside or under roof cover and away from a lot of natural sunlight, over a period of time perhaps six months to a year the teakwood will gradually become a darker shade of golden brown.
+Plus, if you buff the wood aggressively with pieces of cardboard the natural oils will migrate to the surface and provide a beautiful satin look.

 If left outdoors, the effects of the sun's rays will 'bleach out' the timber’s natural surface color, gradually turning it to a soft silvery gray patina color.
 This silvery gray 'patina' which develops over time gives teak furniture a distinctive appearance.
 The silver gray color resulting from this natural aging process is considered by many to be very attractive and allows the furniture to blend in well with many outdoor environments.
 Teak furniture left in this state is easily maintained and needs no treatment whatsoever to give many years of service and this is about as easy as outdoor furniture maintenance can get!